-We gals thrive on a good tradition, especially when it venerates love, romance, chocolate, and a possible reprieve from the kitchen (i.e. dinner out).
+I thrive on a good tradition, especially when it venerates love, romance, chocolate, and a possible reprieve from kitchen duties.
 Scoffers may loudly decry Valentine’s Day as Hallmark’s brain child, one of the most commercialized days of the year.
-But, generally women love it.
-Although, I am not unaware there are those who are hurting and find Valentine’s Day a painful reminder.
+Mostly, however, there is a lot to love about it even if there is some trepidation for the wife with low sexual interest.

 Let’s just accept it and roll with it.

 GOOD NEWS!
 You have time to prepare and warm-up the sexual muscle (brain).

 Here are 7 simple ways to relax and as you prepare to enjoy sexual intimacy on Valentine’s Day.

 Start by finding ways to laugh!
 Mirthful attitudes and laughter help awaken the same brain chemical that orgasm produces.
 Prime the pump by kidding around with your husband, talk with a friend who always makes you laugh or read a humorous blog (Hot, Holy, & Humorous is always a winner!)
 Google “Funny Blogs” and see what comes up.
 Sexual intimacy is more fun if you’re not so serious.

 Summon forth your favorite memories.
 Talk about them with your hubby in advance to V-Day.
 Pull out the picture albums.
 Refresh an inside-joke or silly phrase you may have used while dating.

 Start using only positive words when thinking about yourself or your husband.
 Capture those negative thoughts and put them in a trunk.
 Of course, this is a good habit in general, but make a special effort pre-V-Day.
 (See Praise Her for a few simple ideas to create a positive word culture.)